IndieGO86/rsschool-cv/cv.md

 ## Maksim Linkov

-    My Contact Info:
+1. My Contact Info:

     * Discord:  Maksim Linkov(@IndieGO86)
     * E-mail:   indiegomail@gamil.com
     * GitHub:   Indiego86
     * Telegram: indiego_max

-    About Me
+2. About Me

 Hello!
 I am 36 years old.
 Now I live and work in the mountains in winter.
 A few months ago, I started learning about programming.
 I want to develop in the direction of programming and development.
 Since this area is very interesting to me, and it also provides an opportunity to work from different parts of our planet.
 What I need when living in the mountains.

-    My strengths:
+3. My strengths:
     * Executive
     * Punctual
     * interest in

-    Skills
+4. Skills

     HTML / CSS basis
     JavaScript basis
+    Figma

-    Education
+5. Education

-    Moscow Economic-Financial Institute;
+    * Moscow Economic-Financial Institute;
         Economics, analysis and audit

-    Stepik
+    * Stepik -
         Python: a course for beginners
-    Udemy
+    * Udemy -
         JavaScript (in process…)
+    * brainscloud -
+        HTML and CSS from scratch for beginners

-    HTML/CSS youtube course
+    * HTML/CSS youtube course

-    Languages
+6. Languages

     Russian - native speaker.
     English - A2